jigsawpieces/carousel-transition/README.md

 ### Files

-- See the CSS folder for an example of the working CSS files
+- See the CSS folder for CSS and SASS files

 ### Notes